 - Represent your best interests at all times with any party involved in the application process

-Getting SSDI benefits is notoriously difficult, especially if you don’t know what you’re doing or where to begin.
-This shouldn’t discourage you from applying.
-If you want to get the benefits that you’ve paid into all your working life, know that help is only a phone call away.
+Getting SSDI benefits is notoriously tricky, especially if you don’t know what you’re doing or where to begin.
+These challenges shouldn’t discourage you from applying.
+If you want to get the benefits you’ve paid into all your working life, know that help is only a phone call away.

 Applying for SSDI isn’t easy.
-However, you don’t have to spend hours on end reading tons of documents and sifting through legal jargon.
-We can help you apply with confidence by ensuring that your application gets filled out correctly and that you don’t have to worry about anything going wrong during the process.
+However, you don’t have to spend hours reading tons of documents and sifting through legal jargon.
+A lawyer can help you apply with confidence by ensuring that your application gets filled out correctly and that you don’t have to worry about anything going wrong during the process.

-Even if you get rejected, which happens a lot, don’t give up hope just yet.
-We can always ensure that you have the best chance for an appeal for the next round.
+Even if you get rejected, which happens often, don’t give up hope.
+An attorney can always ensure that you have the best chance for an appeal for the next round.
 There are many legal options available for you that you can only get if you have a strong lawyer by your side throughout the whole process.

 Talk to an SSDI Lawyer During a Free Consultation Today

 The SSDI process is often confusing and stressful.
 At John Foy & Associates, we want to make the experience as simple as possible for you.
-We can help calculate your SSDI benefits, improve your claim, or appeal an SSDI denial.
+We can help calculate your SSDI benefits, improve your claim, or explain how you can appeal an SSDI denial.
+We can explain how Social Security disability is decided and handle all legal matters for you.

 Our lawyers do not charge a fee unless we win your case.
 Plus, the consultation is always 100% free.
 So, get in touch with us today, and we’ll match you with the best disability attorney for your situation.
 Call us or contact us online to schedule an appointment.